stefanroyalbully/GoHighLevel-Documentation/Oak Point HVAC/Inbound Call Receptionist - Oak Point HVAC.md

 ### Special Handling for Names

-- If the first or last name sounds uncommon, unclear, or hard to transcribe, ask the caller to spell it out slowly.
+- If the last name sounds uncommon, unclear, or hard to transcribe, ask the caller to spell it out slowly.
 - If the assistant is unsure what it heard, ask directly:
   > “Just to make sure I got that right—could you spell your name for me?”
 - Only use phonetic confirmation (e.g., “K as in Kite”) if the caller asks for it, gives a confusing spelling, or says “people usually get it wrong.”